 - Applicants with a cumulative nursing GPA of 3.3 or lower must submit a Miller Analogies Test score report with a minimum score of 400 (taken within the last three years) or a GRE score report (taken within the last three years); GRE score benchmarks are 149, 149, and 3.6.

 - Submit a copy of current registered nurse license.
 Must be licensed in the state in which practicum experiences will occur.

 - Submit a resume that includes prior education and work experience.
-Required- one year clinical experience; Labor and Delivery or Women’s Health suggested.
+One year of clinical experience is required; experience in labor and delivery nursing or women's health suggested.

 - Interview with program faculty or enrollment counselor.

 - After admission into the program students will be required to submit:

 - Documentation of a 2-step Mantoux and a current negative Mantoux/chest X-ray.